FVUS/wildkatze/_articles/(3) ThirdOrderFlow.md

  <br/><br/>
  <br/><br/>
  <br/><br/>
-# Higher Order Methods Myths
+# Higher Order Method Myths
 Higher Order Methods  attractive as they  are always been shrouded in lot of myths about them.
 Most common of them are:
  <br/><br/>
 ### Higher Order Methods are only for Academia